 There are different types of Outlook accounts you can create according to your profile.
 There are school, business, and personal accounts.
 It's important to know which type of account you have because the features and functionality might vary depending on this.

 You can access your Outlook accounts from different devices.
 For that, you have the web version of Outlook, the desktop application, and the Outlook Mobile App.
-This is great in terms of accessibility, but it can be confusing when some elements of your account are synced and others are not.
+This is great for convenience, but it can be confusing if some elements of your account are synced and others are not.

 To know for sure, visit the Office365 website and log in with your Outlook account.
 If your contact list looks just like in your app, then your contacts are stored in the MS cloud.

 If your contacts are not there, you probably just have them in the personal address book of your Outlook application.
-If you want them in the cloud, take a look at your settings.
-The step-by-step guide for this depends on the type of account you have, but a good place to start is by visiting Settings > View all Outlook Settings > People
+If you want them in the cloud, check your settings.
+The step-by-step process for this depends on the type of account you have, but a good place to start is by visiting Settings > View all Outlook Settings > People